Mortgages For Temps and Agency Workers

 Step two:

 Lenders will check your credit history during the mortgage application process.
-The best way to make sure you’re not hit with any surprises is to download all your credit reports and check them for mistakes.
+The best way to ensure you’re not hit with surprises is to download all your credit reports and check them for mistakes.
 Your mortgage broker will also be able to help you evaluate the reports and point out any areas for improving your credit score.

-Don’t panic if you’re a temp or agency worker with bad credit, an experienced mortgage broker will still be able to find you a competitive mortgage.
+Don’t panic if you’re a temp or agency worker with bad credit.
+An experienced mortgage broker can still find you a competitive mortgage.
 This could involve dealing with specific bad credit lenders who are more comfortable with bad credit applicants or exploring alternative solutions.

 Step three:

-Each contract situation is likely to be very unique if you’re a temporary, casual, or agency worker.
+Each contract situation will likely be unique if you’re a temporary, casual, or agency worker.
 The best way to get bespoke advice and find a top mortgage deal is by using a specialist broker.
 Using a broker who specialises in this area means they have existing relationships with lenders, providing you access to exclusive deals.

-The brokers we work with have a proven track record of securing mortgages for clients just like you.
-If you’d like to be put in touch with a specific agency and temporary worker mortgage broker, just make an enquiry.
-We’ll introduce you to one for free today.
+The brokers we work with have a proven track record of securing mortgages for clients like you.
+If you’d like to contact a specific agency and temporary worker mortgage broker, inquire.

 We're so confident in our service, we guarantee it.